emjun/rTisane/API_OVERVIEW.md

 ### (Hyper-) specific relationships
 The benefit of these functions is (i) closer mapping to the detail with which how analysts think about causal relationships and (ii) more thorough documentation to facilitate analysts' reflection.

+Return a Cause relationship.
+**Idea could the specificity be used to facilitate statistical model/result interpretation?**
 ```R
 # System: Have to infer/follow-up when not all categories in a categorical variable is stated?
 # Return set of implied relationships?